Tushar0914k/Tushar-Poojari/README.md

 ### 👨‍💻 About Me
 - 🔭 I’m currently Learning and working on Machine Learning Projects.
-- 🌱 I’m learning Python and ML Frameworks.
+- 🌱 I’m learning Python and its libraries and also ML Frameworks.
 - 📫 How to reach me: *tusharpoojari784@gmail.com*
 - ⚡ Fun fact: I love to upskill myself and building smart projects.